-and othersBeneficiariesEs under the alleged 2012 Amended Trust, giving Theodore and Pamela two fifths of the proceeds or more against the Beneficiaries in favor of Theodore and Pamela and this present numerous problems If the alleged 2012 Amended Trust however is stricken, as Petitioner believes it should be by this Court, then the Beneficiaries of the proceeds would be only Petitioner, Jill and Lisa and their children.Esthey concocted together, Es.
-W legal advice and to the detriment ofEs in either the 2008 or the alleged 2012 trustSpallina’s working in fact with Theodore and Pamela to get monies from the Estates to them personally, in opposite of the desires and intent of Shirley and Simon if signeded Policythis of several hundred thousand dollarsand a friend, , without seeking counsel and not cause problemslater.
-All the while as exhibited and evidenced herein urging Petitioner to do the SAMR seize his children’sbe of that harms the beneficiariesGarber, whom,, immediately , demand documents for the Estates .
-Spallina theEs that he approved the SAMR and would get a Court Order approving it now to satisfy the reinsurance carrier who did not go along with the initial scheme that did not entail an order from this Court
+That this scheme of Spallina and others works adversely to the grandchildren Beneficiaries of the Estates under the alleged 2012 Amended Trust, giving Theodore and Pamela two fifths of the proceeds or more and where Spallina is acting as counsel against the Beneficiaries in favor of Theodore and Pamela and this appears to present numerous problems.
+If the alleged 2012 Amended Trust however is stricken, as Petitioner believes it should be by this Court, then the Beneficiaries of the proceeds would be only Petitioner, Jill and Lisa and their children.

+That Spallina in several calls with Simon’s children claimed the SAMR was a way to get the children monies out of the Estates and promised Theodore and Pamela that through the SAMR they concocted together, he could get them at least something from the Estates, along with perhaps the IRA monies.
+Where this legal advice is directly in conflict and to the detriment of the Beneficiaries of the Estates in either the 2008 or the alleged 2012 trust.
+Spallina’s working in fact with Theodore and Pamela to get monies from the Estates to them personally, in opposite of the desires and intent of Shirley and Simon appeared wholly unethical and more to Petitioner.

+That if Petitioner signed the SAMR and received one fifth of the Heritage Policy proceeds as proposed in the SAMR versus his children receiving three tenths of the proceeds, this would create a loss of inheritance to Petitioner’s family of several hundred thousand dollars.

+That Spallina on a phone call with Petitioner and a friend, Marc Garber, Esq. (“Garber”), made a threat to Petitioner in attempts to coerce Petitioner to sign the SAMR without seeking counsel and not cause problems whereby Petitioner either accepted the SAMR or Spallina would now somehow seize Petitioner’s children’s home.

+That Spallina claimed later that some kind of mortgage existed on the home of Petitioner’s children and that he could forgive such mortgage as Personal Representative but only if Petitioner accepted the SAMR.
+All the while as exhibited and evidenced herein urging Petitioner to do the SAMR without securing counsel or he would seize Petitioner’s children’s home and evict Petitioner, Candice and their children.
+That this threat on Petitioner to extort him to accept this SAMR scheme may be evidence of criminal activity by Spallina that harms the beneficiaries.

+That after receiving advice from Garber, whom is not retained in these matters, that the SAMR could be construed as a violation of Petitioner’s fiduciary responsibilities to his children and law, Petitioner then immediately retained the law firm of Tripp Scott and Attorneys at Law Christina Yates, Esq. (“Yates”) and Douglas H. Reynolds, Esq. (“Reynolds”), from a referral from Garber of Flaster Greenberg P.C. (“Flaster”) to evaluate the SAMR, demand documents for the Estates and other matters.

+PETITIONER FORCED TO RETAIN COUNSEL DUE TO PERSONAL REPRESENTATIVES LACK OF DUTY AND CARE, BREACHES OF FIDUCIARY DUTIES and CONFLICTS OF INTEREST regarding missing estate assets and documents and MORE

+That Spallina grew angry at Petitioner’s stated desire to retain independent counsel and threatened Petitioner that if he retained counsel that TS would not deal kindly with him forward and in an adversarial fashion.
+Spallina claimed it was a waste of time and the Estates monies to get counsel involved that he approved the SAMR and would get a Court Order approving it now to satisfy the reinsurance carrier who did not go along with the initial scheme that did not entail an order from this Court.